rahulc29/realizability/README.md

 - [ ] Exact completion
     - [x] Internal equivalence relations of a category
     - [ ] Functional relations
+- [ ] Tripos
+	- [x] Heyting-valued Predicates
+	- [x] $\forall$ and $\exists$ are adjoints
+	- [x] Beck-Chevalley condition
+	- [ ] Heyting prealgebra structure
+	- [ ] Interpret intuitionistic logic

+# Code Organisation

+- At the highest level, we have combinatory algebra machinery
+- Most modules are parameterised by a combinatory algebra `ca : CombinatoryAlgebra A`
+- There are modules on the category of assemblies in `Realizability.Assembly`
+- Lemmas and stuff relating to the regularity of $\mathsf{Asm}$ is found in `Realizability.Assembly.Regular`
+- Tripos modules are to be found in `Realizability.Tripos`

 # Writing